Officials release details about Las Vegas shooter as death toll rises

 “Worst phone call a mother could receive,” Sue Reynolds, of Southern Utah, told St. George News Monday.
 “My daughter was in the middle of it.
 She called crying saying, ‘I love you, they’re killing everyone,’ as I hear gunfire and screaming in the background.
 She’s OK but the people next to her didn’t make it.”

-The Las Vegas Metropolitan Police Department identified the lone suspect involved in the late-night mass shooting as 64-year-old, Stephen Craig Paddock, described by police as a white male from Mesquite, Nevada.
+The Las Vegas Metropolitan Police Department identified the lone suspect involved in the late-night mass shooting as 64-year-old Stephen Craig Paddock, described by police as a white male from Mesquite, Nevada.

 Mesquite Police Chief Troy Tanner said police, including detectives from Las Vegas and North Las Vegas, surrounded and entered Paddock’s single-family, one-story, three-bedroom home in the Sun City retirement community of Mesquite – the home where Paddock lived with 62-year-old Marilou Danley.